CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

       13 | });
 ```

 Our test says we expected the `loadRestaurants()` function to have been called at least once, but it wasn't called.
-This makes sense: we haven't hooked up the mount functionality yet.
+This makes sense: we haven't hooked up the first-render functionality yet.
 Now that our test is red, it's time to make it green.

-To call a function once when our component mounts, we'll use an effect.
+To call a function once when our component renders, we'll use an effect.
 First, let's adjust the `RestaurantList` function to use a block:

 ```diff
 -export const RestaurantList = () => <div>RestaurantList</div>;